codurance/site/_posts/2016-04-12-we-did-it-wrong-but-not-in-vain.md

 ---
 layout: post
 name: we-did-it-wrong-but-not-in-vain
-title: We did it wrong, but not in vain
+title: We did it wrong, but not all was in vain
 date: 2016-04-12 00:24:00 +00:00
 author: Sandro Mancuso
 image: